ddellacosta/automation-service/README.md

 * profile and better understand memory usage - seems like there is a very slow memory leak
 * CI build and deploy: tag build with sha vs. everything going to 'latest' (?)
 * move these todos into GH issues (?)
+* figure out how to generate Lua docs rather than writing them by hand

 ## License/Copyright